rask/wprsrv/CONTRIBUTING.md

 ## Contributing by other means

-If you do not want or know how to contribute using the above guidelines, you can always just share the word, discuss issues at Github or send feedback in general.
+If you do not want or know how to contribute using the above guidelines, you can always just share the word, discuss issues at GitHub or send feedback in general.